-Inspired by West Coast food truck cuisine, these sweet and spicy wings will be a hit at your next game-day gathering!
+Inspired by West Coast food truck cuisine, this Korean chicken wings recipe will be a hit at your next game-day gathering!
 If you like your wings smoking hot, add Sriracha sauce to the recipe.

 If time allows, marinate wings overnight, and plate, with sesame seeds and chopped green onions sprinkled overtop.